 - 1. Place two layers of cotton wool in the plastic lid. - 2.
 Place a few of your seeds between the two layers of cotton wool. - 3.
 Drizzle water over the seeds.
 You need to water the cotton wool enough to wet it but NOT TO DROWN THE SEEDS!
 There should be NO WATER running over the sides of the lid or your seed will drown! - 4.
 Place your seeds in a warm place near a window. - 5.
 Water your seeds whenever you feel the cotton wool is almost dry.
 Be careful not to drown your seeds!

-1. Before y ou water your seed ds, describe how they look and feel.
+1. Before you water your seeds, describe how they look and feel.

 2. Draw your seeds between the cotton wool on the first day.

-3. Check the progress of your seeds every day.
+- 3. Check the progress of your seeds every day.
 How long did it take them to germinate?
-And what do your seeds look and

-feel like now?
+And what do your seeds look and feel like now? - 4.
+What do you think made your seeds revive?

-4.

-4. feel like now?

-4. feel like now?